[Please note: this information will evolve over time as more information becomes more available on the vaccine]

-The future is starting to look brighter as we head into 2021 with more access to vaccines and we gain greater control over the COVID-19 virus.
+The future is starting to look brighter as we head into 2021 with more access to vaccines and gain greater control over the COVID-19 virus.
 As chronic migraine sufferers know, added stress and uncertainty due to the pandemic only made matters worse for their painful condition.
 Now that vaccines are starting to become available, what do migraine sufferers need to know about potential side effects for their head pain?

 A: You should absolutely discuss the COVID-19 vaccine with your doctor.
 Most of the time, getting the vaccine and preventing covid outweighs any risk, but it’s still important to check with your migraine specialist or neurologist